nonnb/nonnb.github.io/SmartGit/Latest/GUI/GitCommands/Branching/Merge.md

 ### Fast-forward Merge

-If the current branch is completely included in the branch to be merged with (i.e. the latter is simply a couple of commits ahead), then no additional merge commits need be created.
-Instead, the branch pointer of the current branch can be moved forward to match the branch pointer of the other branch, as shown below:
+If the current branch is fully contained within the branch to be merged (i.e., the latter is simply a few commits ahead), no additional commits are necessary.
+Instead, the branch pointer of the current branch is moved forward to match the branch pointer of the other branch, as shown below: